 During June 2004, the Company redeemed \$1,500 of the outstanding note balance in cash.
-The redemption resulted in write down of debt issuance costs and debt discount of \$664 to interest expense as of June 30, 2004.
+The redemption resulted in write down of debt issuance costs and debt discount of \$1,294 to interest expense and a reduction in conversion feature liabilities of \$278 from cancellation of the embedded conversion feature of the redeemed notes to additional paid in capital during the three and six months ended June 30, 2004.
 Further, 0.5 million of unexercised warrants originally issued to certain Placement Agents in March 2004 expired in June 2004.
-The change in valuation on the 0.5 million warrants immediately prior to the expiration resulted in a reduction of the warrant liability of \$279 to other income in June 2004.
-As of June 30, 2004, our gross outstanding loan balance totaled \$8,424, un-amortized discounts for beneficial conversion feature and warrants totaled \$3,286, contra liability debt issuance costs totaled \$407 and other asset debt issuance costs totaled \$517.
-Interest expense for the amortization of debt issuance cost and discount on note was \$271 and \$335 for the three and six months ended June 30, 2004.
+The change in valuation on the 0.5 million warrants immediately prior to the expiration resulted in a reduction of the warrant liability of \$279 to change in value of warrants during the three months ended June 30, 2004.

+As of June 30, 2004, our gross outstanding loan balance totaled \$8,424, un-amortized discounts for conversion feature and warrants totaled \$6,678 and other asset debt issuance costs totaled \$517.
+Interest expense for the amortization of debt issuance cost and discount on note was \$1,360 and \$1,549 for the three and six months ended June 30, 2004.
+As of June 30, 2004, the effective interest rates were 38%.